(Please close this window or tab to return to your search results.)

 1. 18 years of age or older.

-2. Have a diagnosis in disorder class: Schizophrenia Spectrum or Other Psychotic Disorder.
+2. Have a diagnosis in the disorder class: Schizophrenia Spectrum or Other Psychotic Disorder.

 3. Currently experiencing behaviors and symptoms associated with severe mental illness (SMI).